QiTai/Interview/Algorithm/Leetcode-Note.md

   + 448-Find All Numbers Disappeared in an Array(swap trick)
   + 442-Find All Duplicates in an Array(quite similar to 448, swap trick)
   + 268-Missing Number(special condition : easy, bit manipulation)
++ Reverse Words in a String
+  + 151-Reverse Words in a String(single iteration and careful handle with the spaces, just normal ways)
+  + 186-Reverse Words in a String II(in-place, use spacial trick here, two-round reverse)
+  + 557-Reverse Words in a String III(easy, spcial condition, just normal iteration to check is OK)